bfemiano/song_plays_workshop_tutorial/Luigi_tasks.md

 CHECKPOINT: Let's try running this class for a given date.

-1. CD to the VM directory `/vagrant`,
+1. Inside the VM, cd to the VM directory `/vagrant`,
-2. Run: `export PYTHONPATH=luigi_tasks`
+2. `export PYTHONPATH=luigi_tasks`
-3. Run: `luigi --module song_plays_tasks DownloadSpins --date 2019-02-08 --local-scheduler`
+3. `luigi --module song_plays_tasks DownloadSpins --date 2019-02-08 --local-scheduler`

-Note: We send `--local-scheduler` since for this workshop we haven't setup a centralized scheduler and want to run Luigi in just a single local interpreter.
+We send `--local-scheduler` since for this workshop we haven't setup a centralized scheduler and want to run Luigi in just a single local interpreter.

 You should see Luigi output `:)` to indicate the task was successfully run.

 We're missing something though...

-Try running it for a different day that doesn't have data on S3.
+Try running it for a different day that doesn't have data in the remote Dropbox location.
 Let's try 2019-02-09

 `luigi --module song_plays_tasks DownloadSpins --date 2019-02-09 --local-scheduler`

 We get an error.

-Before we're ready to move on, we need to add a dependency on a task that checks if the file is actually available in the S3 location.
+Before we're ready to move on, we need to add a dependency on a task that checks if the file is actually available in the remote location.

-Let's add the following method to our `DownloadSpins` task
+Let's add the following method to our `DownloadSpins` task.

 ```python
 def requires(self):